Referendum Information

 As a community, we worked together throughout 2023 and 2024 to determine a plan for addressing these significant infrastructure needs at our middle schools and complete the decade-long effort to put our district on a sustainable path forward with safe, efficient, and up-to- date buildings.
 Nearly 1,300 community members took part in this process to develop a consensus middle school facilities plan.

 The community’s plan will now appear on our ballots in the November 5th election for final approval.
-This $151.5 million referendum would result in an average tax decrease of $71 per year in the bond and interest fund for the average district homeowner.
+This $151.5 million referendum would result in an average tax decrease of $71 per year in the bond and interest fund for the median homeowner.
 If approved by the community, it would:

 ● Improve Safety & Security in Our Middle Schools